curtisalexander/readstat-rs/README.md

 ## Run
 After [building](#build) or [installing](#install), the binary is invoked using [subcommands](https://docs.rs/structopt/latest/structopt/#external-subcommands).
 Currently, the following subcommands have been implemented:
-- `metadata` &rarr; writes the following to standard out
+- `metadata` &rarr; writes the following to standard out or json
     - row count
     - variable count
     - table name